Capitalize on today's evolving market dynamics.

 When determining your own impact investing objectives, you can choose from two primary options:

 The lack of performance history makes it difficult to definitively state that an impact focus outperforms other investment styles.
-Yet a recent survey shows that 79% of respondents reported that their financial expectations were met or exceeded.
-More than two-thirds of them indicated their expectation was to earn risk-adjusted, market-rate returns.
-In addition, 88% said their investments met or exceeded impact targets.5
+Yet a recent survey shows that 72% of respondents reported that their investments met or exceeded their financial expectations.
+The majority of them (79%) indicated they expected to earn risk-adjusted, market-rate returns.
+In addition, 90% said their investments met or exceeded impact targets.
+1

 While the number of available options claiming to meet the definition of impact investing has ballooned, to accomplish your specific objectives, a thorough assessment is required to clearly identify a fund’s ESG intentions.
 Most important is to sort through false promises and misleading claims, a concept broadly referred to as “greenwashing.”
 This term describes a company executive or investment manager conveying a false impression or providing misleading information about the merits of impact in its products or services.